solidjs/solid/documentation/signals.md

 Observables track next value, errors, and completion.
 This is very useful for tracking discreet events over time.
 Signals are much simpler.
 They are hot and multicast in nature and while capable of pushing values over time aren't aware of it themselves.
 They are simple and synchronous.
 They don't complete, they exist or they don't exist.

 Observables can work well with Signals as being a source that feeds data into them.
 Like State, Observables are another tool that allow more control in a specific aspect of your application.
-Where State is valuable for reconciling multiple Signals together into a serializable structure to keep managing Component or Storage code simple, Observables are useful for transforming Async data pipelines like handling Data Communication services.
+Where State is valuable for reconciling multiple Signals together into a serializable structure to keep managing Component or Store code simple, Observables are useful for transforming Async data pipelines like handling Data Communication services.